mdn/content/files/en-us/web/api/fontface/index.md

 {{APIRef("CSS Font Loading API")}}

-The **`FontFace`** interface represents a single usable font face.
+The **`FontFace`** interface of the [CSS Font Loading API](/en-US/docs/Web/API/CSS_Font_Loading_API) represents a single usable font face.
 It allows control of the source of the font face, being a URL to an external resource, or a buffer; it also allows control of when the font face is loaded and its current status.

 ## Constructor